tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://en.wikipedia.org/wiki/Canadian_Aboriginal_syllabics](https://en.wikipedia.org/wiki/Canadian_Aboriginal_syllabics)

-- Canadian "syllabic" scripts are not syllabaries, in which every consonantvowel sequence has a separate glyph,[4] but abugidas,[5] in which consonants are modified in order to indicate an associated vowelin this case through a change in orientation, which is unique to Canadian syllabics
+- Canadian "syllabic" scripts are not syllabaries, in which every consonant–vowel sequence has a separate glyph,[4] but abugidas,[5] in which consonants are modified in order to indicate an associated vowel—in this case through a change in orientation, which is unique to Canadian syllabics

 ___